 (Equipment can be provided if required.
 BHPA membership is required)

-(This does not include equipment, although we have some for hire if you wish.
-BHPA membership is required)
+(This does not include equipment, although we can provide it if required.
+BHPA membership is required.

 Advanced glider control course – SIV